lupyuen/lupyuen.github.io/src/loader.md

 That's probably OK for our Reverse Engineering, since our executable won't have any Double-Precision Floating-Point instructions.

-(If we import a ESP32-C3 RISC-V ELF, will Ghidra say it's RV32IMC?
+(If we import an ESP32-C3 RISC-V ELF, will Ghidra say it's RV32IMC?
 Lemme know!)

 ![Ghidra Symbol Tree](https://lupyuen.github.io/images/loader-symboltree.png)